 Turkey is your friend during the holiday season!
 One serving of turkey includes almost half of your recommended daily allowance of folic acid and it’s also packed with vitamin B, potassium and zinc.
 Getting enough of these vitamins could help keep your cholesterol down, protect you from heart disease and boost your overall immune system!
 Just make sure you’re not adding fat by deep frying, and keep the gravy to a minimum.
 A regular portion of turkey is somewhere between 3 to 4 ounces and you’ll fare better with white meat.
 Peel off the skin to shave off extra calories.
 If you’re not sure what a 3 or 4 oz portion of skinless turkey looks like, weight it out on a kitchen scale so that you can guestimate later, when your guests arrive, or when you’re out at an event.

 If the holidays have you feeling stressed about your waistline, keep in mind these simple tips to get you through the season without adding an extra notch to your belt.
 As much as possible, plan your meals ahead of time at holiday gatherings and move away from the buffet table once you’ve filled your plate and have a few polite phrases in your back pocket for friends and family who may try to overfeed you.
 Stick to a realistic workout routine and get a few extra steps in as you run your holiday errands, practice sensible portion control instead of depriving yourself of everything on offer and remember, there is no such thing as “bad food.”
-Play with food substitutions and find a few healthy versions of your holiday favorites and support a healthy diet and all of your holiday eating strategies with a powerful supplement like Slim Vitality, which has been professionally formulated with your nutritional needs and weight management goals in mind.
+Play with food substitutions and find a few healthy versions of your holiday favorites.

 Pure Vitality a natural supplement company based in an isolated village nestled against the snow-capped Southern Alps of New Zealand.
 We research health conditions thoroughly to discover the underlying root causes, find the most effective natural remedies, target the root causes rather than use a Band-Aid approach, use a multi-prong approach to fix the root causes from many directions and use high potency ingredients at scientifically supported amounts.